Montessori Preschools for Nurturing the Overall Personality of a Child

 Service-Mindedness

-Teaching little ones about the world and how everything is connected is of the utmost importance in the Montessori school.
-The curriculum speaks for itself, as younger students learn about the beginning of time, about the world and the many places we have on earth.
+Teaching little ones about the world and how everything is connected is of the utmost importance in the Montessori homeschool environment.
+The curriculum speaks for itself as younger students learn about the beginning of time, the world, and the many people and places we have here on earth.
 As they get older, students start to learn about early humans and then more recent times in history.
 Learning about people and events that brought us to where we are today gives the students a chance to see and practice gratitude, as well as how a dedication to others can change the world.

-These values can be explored in the classroom or through Playgarden Prep online Montessori preschool.
+These values can be explored in the classroom or through your own homeschool preschool via Playgarden Prep online Montessori preschool.
 Start your free trial today!

 Popular